justinethier/cyclone/docs/Garbage-Collector.md

 Each object contains a header with the following information:

 - Tag - A number indicating the object type: cons, vector, string, etc.
 - Mark - The status of the object's memory.
-Possible values are:
-  - Blue - Unallocated memory.
-  - Red - Objects on the stack.
-  - White - Heap memory that has not been scanned by the collector.
-  - Gray - Objects marked by the collector that may still have child objects that must be marked.
-  - Black - Objects marked by the collector whose immediate child objects have also been marked.
-- Grayed - A field indicating the object has been grayed but has not been added to a mark buffer yet.
+- Grayed - A field indicating the object has been grayed but has not been added to a mark buffer yet (see major GC sections below).
 This is only applicable for objects on the stack.

 ## Mark Buffers